GuidoDipietro/julia-small-rubiks-cube-model/README.md

 end
 ```

 The "double ternary operator" looks a bit strange, but I decided this usage of it was simple enough to understand, so I left it like that.
+Oh also, remember that in Julia indexing begins in `1` rather than in `0`.

 Note that this doesn't actually check if a move is a prime (like `R'`), but just assumes that if the move is of length 2 and the second character isn't a `2`, then it has to be a `'`.